Skip to content

 Three things changed at once, and it helps to separate them.

 The name.
-Craftybase is now Stocksmith, at the new domain stocksmith.io.
+Craftybase is now Stocksmith, at the new domain stocksmith.io (opens in new tab).
 The old craftybase.com address redirects there.
 Existing customers were migrated automatically.

 The positioning.
 The old Craftybase spoke directly to "makers" and "handmade" sellers.
 The new Stocksmith site does not — it bills itself as "inventory and manufacturing software for small-batch product businesses," and names its audience as "cosmetics brands, food producers, bakeries, and small-batch manufacturers."
 The words craft, handmade, and maker are essentially gone from the top of the funnel.

-• Stocksmith — the flagship, now priced at $99/month (Indie), $199/month (Business), and $349/month (Growth), per the Stocksmith pricing page.
+• Indie, Business, Growth$99, $199, and $349/month, per the Stocksmith pricing page (opens in new tab).
 Billed annually, those come to $83, $166, and $291/month.

 Plan / feature Before the rebrand After (July 2026)

-Cheapest plan $24/mo (Pro plan) Retired
+Cheapest plan available $24/mo (Pro plan) $24/mo (Pro — FAQ only, no plan card)

 Flagship plans $99 / $199 / $349/mo $99 / $199 / $349/mo — now branded Stocksmith